AninditaBasu/pi-projects/topics/security_camera.md

 ## Alternatives

 Any of the plug-and-play security cameras available off the shelf.
 They may or may not be more expensive, and might have all the bells and whistles.

+The push for this project came from two factors:

+-  The unavailablity ("temporary", I was told for 3 months before I lost patience) of a branded security camera solution from a well-known telecom company.
+-  My unwillingness to go in for the easily available off-the-shelf security cameras.
+These are all local brands and do not guarantee good performance.

 <hr>